Market Efficient Portfolios in a Systemic Economy: Market Inefficiencies and Systemic Significance

 \subsection{Market Capitalization and Deviation from Efficiency}

 Banks actively manage their balance sheets in response to shocks, and this imposes a pressure on asset prices, pushing them away from fundamental values.
-The value of market capitalization at the end of period 1 is given by

-where we recall that $Z$ is the vector of exogenous price shocks (cf. equation \eqref{eq:returns}).
+The value of market capitalization at the end of period 1 is given by $ MC^e:=Q_{\rm tot}^{\top} P_1 =Q_{\rm tot}^{\top} (P_0+\Delta P) = Q_{\rm tot}^{\top} \left(P_0+ \left(\Id - \nv S \right)^{-1} Z\right), $ where we recall that $Z$ is the vector of exogenous price shocks (cf. Proposition \eqref{A:P:dyn}).
 In the absence of leverage-tracking banks, changes in prices are driven solely by changes in fundamentals, i.e., by the exogenous shocks.
-The resulting market capitalization is denoted by $MC^{f}$, and given by

-The contribution to realized asset prices arising from the presence of leverage targeting banks, denoted by $D:= MC^e-MC^{f}$, is a measure of market inefficiency.
+The resulting market capitalization is denoted by $MC^{f}$, and given by $ MC^{f}:= Q_{\rm tot}^{\top} (P_0+Z).$ The contribution to realized asset prices arising from the presence of leverage targeting banks, denoted by $D:= MC^e-MC^{f}$, is a measure of market inefficiency.